MrBenA/UdacityCapstone/README.md

 --- | --- | --- | --- | --- | --- | --- | --- | --- | ---
 10149896 | 4655	| 515 | 14 | 2012-02-22 07:45:00 | 67 | 2012-02-22 07:54:00 | 2012 | 2 | 22

+# Addressing other scenarios

+Where the following scenarios may occur, the project would be adapted as follows:

+:white_medium_square: The data was increased by 100x?
+Incremental data transformation and loading would be introduced, appending only new data to the data warehouse.
+The partitioning of larger tables would be introduced with indexing to allow for quicker access.
+In addition, the EMR cluster hardware configuration can be scaled up to account for any increased processing requirements.

+:white_medium_square: The pipeline would be run on a daily basis by 7am each day?
+The orchestration tool, Apache Airflow, would be introduced to schedule the ETL pipeline run at the required schedule.
+Airflow uses directed acyclic graphs (DAGs) to manage workflow orchestration.
+DAGs can be run either on a defined schedule (e.g. hourly or daily) or based on external event triggers.

+:white_medium_square: The database needed to be accessed by 100+ people?<br>
+To achieve the best possible query performance, data needs to be distributed across the compute nodes in a way that is optimal to the workloads being run on the cluster.
+The optimal way to distribute data for tables that are commonly joined is to store rows with matching join keys on the same nodes.
+This enables Amazon Redshift to join the rows locally on each node without having to move data around the nodes.<br>
+Redshift has the ability to scale quickly, letting the user adjust the extent depending on their peak workload times.
+To increase the storage or the need for faster performance, more nodes can be added using AWS console or Cluster API, resulting in immediate upscaling.